Office of Equity, Inclusion, and Belonging

 To achieve our mission OEIB has established the following goals focused on six (6) areas:

-Strategy #5: Community Immersion – Create financial, intellectual, social, cultural, emotional, spiritual, physical and ecological wealth and resilience for communities
+Create financial, intellectual, social, cultural, emotional, spiritual, physical and ecological wealth and resilience for communities.

-Strategy #6: Research and scholarship – Support an organizational structure committed to equity, inclusion, and belonging related research, service, and practice.
+Support an organizational culture committed to equity, inclusion, and belonging related to research, service, and practice.

 Resources